-Plaintiff, Cheryl Rafferty, moves for Judgment on the Pleadings or in the alternative for Partial Summary Judgment in light of the answer filed by Defendant, Retrieval-Masters Creditors Bureau, Inc. and the collections letter it attached as Exhibit 1 thereto.
-In short, the Defendant’s Answer leaves no factual dispute over the letter it sent Plaintiff.
-As Defendant’s Answer put it, “Exhibit 1 to the Answer [i.e. the collections letter at issue] speaks for itself”.
+Plaintiff, Cheryl Rafferty, moves for Judgment on the Pleadings or in the alternative for Partial Summary Judgment in light of the answer filed by Defendant, Retrieval-Masters Creditors Bureau, Inc., and the collections letter is attached as Exhibit 1 thereto.
+In short, the Defendant’s Answer leaves no factual dispute over the letter it sent the Plaintiff.
+As Defendant’s Answer put it, “Exhibit 1 to the Answer [i.e., the collections letter at issue] speaks for itself”.
 See Answer, Doc.
 13 at paragraphs 9, 16, 17, 22, 23, 28 and 37.
 As a matter of law, that letter violates the Fair Debt Collections Practices Act (“FDCPA”).

 I. SUMMARY OF THE COMPLAINT’S ALLEGATIONS

-On June 7, 2017, Swiss Colony placed Plaintiff’s account with Defendant for the purpose of collection of an alleged personal debt.
+On June 7, 2017, Swiss Colony placed Plaintiff’s account with Defendant for the collection of an alleged personal debt.
 See paragraph 16 of the Complaint.
-Defendant then mailed to Plaintiff a letter attempting to collect it.
+The defendant then mailed to Plaintiff a letter attempting to collect it.
 Id. at paragraph 17.
 A copy of the collections letter (hereinafter referred to as “the letter”) is attached to both Plaintiff’s Complaint as Exhibit A as to Defendant’s Answer as Exhibit 1.

 II.
 FACTUAL ALLEGATIONS ADMITTED